Q: Does the fellowship pay?

 A: Yes!
 Fellows will be paid $17/hour for 8 hours per week for the duration of the fellowship.
 Total compensation is $2,040.

 Q: What is the time commitment?

-A: Fellows will work 8 hours/week for 15 weeks from August 23 – December 3, 2021.
-About half of those hours will be scheduled meetings with your cohort and supervisor, the other half will be more flexible to fit your schedule.
+A: Fellows will work 8 hours/week for 15 weeks (Fall: Mid-August to Early December; Spring: Mid-January – End of April).
+About half of those hours will be scheduled meetings with your cohort and supervisor (during a typical work day), the other half will be more flexible to fit your schedule.

-Q: Do I need to be a resident of Colorado?
+Q: Do I need to be located in a certain area?